RanVaknin/OktaAuth/README.md

 #### Credentials
-Only signed in users can use the app.
-Please email me at ranvaknin0@gmail.com to be set up with a user.
+Public sign-up is disabled.
+Please email me at ranvaknin0@gmail.com to be set up with a user account.
-Once a user is created for you, you will be sent an email to set your password.
+Once a user account is created for you, you will be sent an email to set your password.
-After that you will enter your phone number and will be sent a code as an MFA measure.
+After that, you will enter your phone number and will be sent a code as an MFA measure.

 # Usage Guide
 Once you are logged in you can add your own tasks to the public to-do list.